objectiv/objectiv.io/docs/docs/tracking/react/api-reference/trackedElements/TrackedDiv.md

 </TrackedDiv>
 ```

-By default, all Tracked Elements automatically normalize their Content identifiers to a kebab-cased format.
+By default, all Tracked Elements automatically normalize their Context identifiers to a kebab-cased format.

 This can be disabled via the  `normalizeId` option: